verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/System_Design_Tools/non_blocking_multi_processes_web_server.md

 1. Efficient than single process.
 User does'nt stay blocked.
 2. Can create a pool of available processes and limit the application to these processes.
 3. Multiple instances of containers can be more efficient, maintenable than multi-processing or multi-threading.

 ## Cons
 1. Avoid multi-processing application as much as possible.
 It's complex to maintain, debug, we can get orphan processes.
+2. Need to add checks on the parent to check the list of processes if they are alive.

+Instead of this, we can create multiple instances of single-process micro-services.Containers are isolated and they can be kept behind a load-balancer which keeps track of the load on each instance and redirect the requests accordingly.
+An alternative to multi-processing is creating a pool of processes that are pre-baked that can be used to do this.